 Between the Golden Gate and Alcatraz, these films shot in San Francisco

-Alcatraz has been the star of several feature films, including Point Blank (1967), Escape from Alcatraz (1979) with Clint Eastwood, or The Rock (1996) with Sean Connery, Nicolas Cage and Ed Harris.
-A breathtaking action film by Michael Bay, one of the masters of the art of the Hollywood blockbuster
+Alcatraz is the star of several feature films, including Point Blank (1967), The Alcatraz Escapee (1979) with Clint Eastwood, and The Rock (1996) with Sean Connery, Nicolas Cage and Ed Harris.
+A breathtaking action film by Michael Bay, one of the masters of the Hollywood blockbuster.

 On the series side